jonsafari/network-gpu-info/README.md

 valid here.

 The command-line argument can alternatively be a regular text file, consisting of one entry per line.
-For example:
+For example, a `hosts.txt` file could look like:

     123.456.789.012
     # user@remote1